-- 2: In sulphuric acid, mercury by-products, and perhaps other process-derived by-products; - X Release pathway expected to be predominant for the sub-category; - x Additional release pathways to be considered, depending on specific source and national situation. - 522.
-The concentration of mercury in the ore/concentrate, and the amount of ore/concentrates used are important factors determining mercury releases. - 523.
-The presence of a dedicated mercury removal step will influence the distribution between output pathways considerably.
+\2: In sulphuric acid, mercury by-products, and perhaps other process-derived by-products;

+541. The concentration of mercury in the ore/concentrate, and the amount of ore/concentrates used are important factors determining mercury releases.

+542. The presence of a dedicated mercury removal step will influence the distribution between output pathways considerably.
 With mercury removal, releases to the atmosphere will be converted to byproduct outputs and releases to land, waste deposition and water.
-In case sulphuric acid is produced, releases to sulphuric acid (a marketed by-product) will also be converted in the mercury removal step to the same output pathways. - 524.
-Since part of the mercury input may be retained with particles in exhaust gas particle filters, the presence of high efficiency ESP's and fabric filters may also reduce atmospheric mercury releases significantly if filter dust is not recycled back into the process and convert the retained mercury to solid, suspended and/or liquid residues. - 525.
-Waste water from different process steps can contain mercury and must be treated carefully to avoid or minimise releases to aquatic environments. - 526.
-The extent of releases to the environment from waste material deposition, including waste rock, tailings from concentration steps, extraction process residues, exhaust gas cleaning residues and waste water treatment residues, is very dependent on how carefully the waste deposits are managed.
+In case sulphuric acid is produced, releases to sulphuric acid (a marketed by-product) will also be converted in the mercury removal step to the same output pathways.

+543. Since part of the mercury input may be retained with particles in exhaust gas particle filters, the presence of high efficiency ESP's and fabric filters may also reduce atmospheric mercury releases significantly - if filter dust is not recycled back into the process - and convert the retained mercury to solid, suspended and/or liquid residues.

+544. Waste water from different process steps can contain mercury and must be treated carefully to avoid or minimise releases to aquatic environments.

+545. The extent of releases to the environment from waste material deposition, including waste rock, tailings from concentrating steps, extraction process residues, exhaust gas cleaning residues and waste water treatment residues, is very dependent on how carefully the waste deposits are managed.
 Poorly managed deposits may result in substantial releases to air, water and land.

-Table 5-58 Overview of activity rate data and mercury input factor types needed to estimate releases from copper extraction and initial processing
+Table 5-59Overview of activity rate data and mercury input factor types needed to estimate releases from copper extraction and initial processing

-Life-cycle phase Activity rate data needed Mercury input factor Wastes from mining and production of concentrates Metric tons of reject material produced per year g mercury/metric ton in reject material produced 1 Input to extraction of primary copper from concentrate Metric tons of concentrate used per year g mercury/metric ton concentrate
+Life-cycle phase Activity rate data needed Mercury input factor Wastes from mining and production of concentrates Metric tons of reject material produced per year g mercury/metric ton in re- ject material produced 1 Input to extraction of primary copper from concentrate Metric tons of concentrate used per year g mercury/metric ton concentrate

-Notes: 1 Such wastes may include lower grade material (lower lead concentrations), and the mercury concentrations may be similar to concentration in the input ore material.
+Notes: \1 Such wastes may include lower grade material (lower lead concentrations), and the mercury concentrations may be similar to concentration in the input ore material.
 If no concentration data for reject materials are available, concentration data for the ore used may be applied for forming a rough estimate.

-527. Hylander and Herbert (2008) collected data for mercury concentrations in concentrates for zinc, copper and lead production for all mines globally, for which data were available through market studies published by BrookHunt and Associates Ltd. (2005, 2006a; 2006b).
-The individual data are proprietary, but data were aggregated in charts showing the distribution of mercury concentration in relevant concentrates; see Figure 5-5 for data on cupper concentrates.
+546. Hylander and Herbert (2008) collected data for mercury concentrations in concentrates for zinc, copper and lead production for all mines globally, for which data were available through market studies published by BrookHunt and Associates Ltd. (2005, 2006a; 2006b).
+The individual data are proprietary, but data were aggregated in charts showing the distribution of mercury concentration in relevant concentrates; see Figure 5-7 for data on cupper concentrates.
 The authors note that no data from Chinese mines were available.

-Figure 5-5 Distribution of mercury concentrations in cupper concentrates globally (reprinted with permission from Hylander and Herbert, 2008.
+Figure 5-7 Distribution of mercury concentrations in cupper concentrates globally (reprinted with permission from Hylander and Herbert, 2008.
 Copyright 2008 American Chemical Society).

-528. UNEP/AMAP (2012) proposed the following default mercury input factors for copper extraction based on (Hylander and Herbert, 2008; Outotec, 2012) as well as other information: Minimum: 1; medium: 30, and maximum: 100 g mercury/metric ton of concentrate used.
+547. UNEP/AMAP (2012) proposed the following default mercury input factors for copper extraction based on (Hylander and Herbert, 2008; Outotec, 2012) as well as other information: Minimum: 1; medium: 30, and maximum: 100 g mercury/metric ton of concentrate used.
 Converted to a basis of copper produced, the corresponding factors were respectively 2.1, 107.5 and 716.8 g mercury/metric ton copper produced, when using a concentrate used/Cu produced ratio of 2.11-7.17 (intermediate value 3.58).